JoNowakowska/Enjoy_Cooking_API/README.md

 You can use Postman to check all the endpoints.
 I've included my Postman collection in the postman_collection folder.

+## Unit tests
+The app uses unittest library to perform unit, integration and system tests.

 ## Info about the source of data used in the API
 The Enjoy Cooking API connects to another API to get the data it needs.